aleontiev/dj/README.md

   * If the blueprint does contain the `cli: merge` directive, the two files will be merged together statement by statement:
     * Import statements that match exactly are only rendered once
     * Assignment statements that match exactly are only rendered once
-    * Assignment statements to the same variable with different list/set/dict-type values have their values merged.
+    * Assignment statements to the same variable with different list/set/dict-type values have their values merged

 For example, suppose that app "foo" has the following structure: